 The overwhelming success of the endeavor, and financial support from both of these grants, made it possible for the Quivira Coalition to apply for a three-year grant from The David and Lucile Packard Foundation in 2010, and again in 2012, a two-year grant from The Christensen Fund.
 The combined funding from both foundations enabled us to expand the bio-cultural resilience-building program.

-In 2013, the Rio Puerco Alliance received a grant for the community to have a Hasbidito Mobile Farmer's Market.
+In 2013, Hasbidito received funding assistance for the community to have a Mobile Farmer's Market.
 The goal is for community gardeners to be able to supply produce for the market.
 Quivira will support this by assisting participating growers increase their yield with as much hands-on education as possible with existing funds.

-Going forward, Quivira will work with Hasbíditó on goals to apply for additional community funding with a focus to help restore traditional agricultural and stewardship traditions that will serve as building blocks in a re-emerging local food system.
+Going forward, Quivira will work with Hasbíditó, with the new Christensen funding, to build infrastructure for the growers and help restore traditional agricultural and stewardship traditions that will serve as building blocks in a re-emerging local food system.